 Constellation Brands: Fiscal 4Q Earnings Snapshot

 VICTOR, N.Y.
-(AP) _ Constellation Brands Inc. (STZ) on Thursday reported fiscal fourth-quarter earnings of $1.24 billion.
+(AP) _ Constellation Brands Inc. (STZ.B) on Thursday reported fiscal fourth-quarter earnings of $1.24 billion.

-On a per-share basis, the Victor, New York-based company said it had profit of $6.37.
-Earnings, adjusted for one-time gains and costs, were $1.84 per share.
+The Victor, New York-based company said it had net income of $6.37 per share.
+Earnings, adjusted for one-time gains and costs, came to $1.84 per share.

-The results surpassed Wall Street expectations.
-The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of $1.71 per share.

 The wine, liquor and beer company posted revenue of $1.97 billion in the period.
-Its adjusted revenue was $1.8 billion, which also beat Street forecasts.
-Five analysts surveyed by Zacks expected $1.73 billion.
+Its adjusted revenue was $1.8 billion.

 Constellation Brands expects full-year earnings in the range of $8.50 to $8.80 per share.

-Constellation Brands shares have increased 12 percent since the beginning of the year, while the Standard & Poor's 500 index has increased 15 percent.
-The stock has decreased 20 percent in the last 12 months.
+Constellation Brands shares have climbed 8 percent since the beginning of the year.
+The stock has fallen 22 percent in the last 12 months.